OUR REALITY IS OUR ART.

 Universal Music Group — a company with whom we’re connected via some of their senior A&R directors for both the label and their publishing division, UMPG — takes very seriously the power music has to move the hearts and minds of human beings.

 Their hyper-awareness of the power of music likely accounts for much of the reason they have dominated as one of the “Big Three” major labels for decades.
-Something to remember in your strategy of how to get signed by a record label, like Universal.
+Something to remember in your strategy of generating visibility by labels looking to sign artists, like Universal.

 I have a saying: “Sometimes only the song understands.”
 How true is that?
 When a song you hear “gets you,” it can feel like your song.
 It becomes a part of your experience, part of who you are, part of your memories.
 Right?

-It may seem obvious, but it’s worth indicating that, when putting together a gameplan of how to get signed by a record label — especially a major label or major subsidiary — your music is going to need to reach a mass audience.
+It may seem obvious, but it’s worth indicating that, when putting together a gameplan to maximize your allure to labels looking to sign artists — especially a major label or major subsidiary — your music is going to need to reach a mass audience.

 Your material should have mass appeal by resonating with trending and/or timeless topics that make people today really feel something, ideally in a way that hasn’t been done (again, having an edge or signature sound/vibe).

-You can begin to identify potential mass appeal — and get closer to mastering the art of how to get signed by a record label — by seeing what your early fans are into, but also by analyzing what subject matter the biggest hits seem to be touching on.
+You can begin to identify potential mass appeal — and get closer to mastering the art of impressing labels looking to sign artists — by seeing what your early fans are into, but also by analyzing what subject matter the biggest hits seem to be touching on.

 If you already have some traction — in terms of building a fan base and generating streaming numbers, for example — a label may find this attractive, because it shows you already have an ability to reach at least a niche audience.

-However, many labels don’t consider traction a requirement for deals, so it’s not necessarily a “rule” for how to get signed by a record label.
+However, many labels don’t consider traction a requirement for deals, so it’s not necessarily a “rule” for intriguing execs at record labels looking to sign artists.
 The best A&Rs are brilliant at identifying hit potential before anyone else does.
 So while you may want to do some of the work yourself first — if you have an incredible project — you may not need to.

 But yes, pay attention to who your fans are and what most of them gravitate towards, as far as interests and topics, as well as their main pain and pleasure points.
 This is key to understanding your “target market,” also known as your “target demographic.”

 A potential hit song needs to really “hit a nerve” and reach deep into the souls of as many listeners as possible in a way that makes them feel related-to.
-And this is also why it’s important, as far as how to get signed by a record label, that your lyrics are conversational and easy to understand by the average person.
+And this is also why it’s important, as far as captivating labels looking to sign artists, that your lyrics are conversational and easy to understand by the average person.

 At AvrConsultancy™, our A&R consultants can work with you on proven methodology that will make your songs not only more catchy and memorable, but also teach you specific techniques to ensure your song lyrics and topics are likely to grab a label A&Rs’ attention — and ultimately, the attention of a mass audience of listeners.

-We help creatives who may not know exactly how to get signed by a record label determine whether they are truly ready for a deal — and, if not, what they can do to prepare.
+We help creatives who may not know exactly how to engage labels looking to sign artists determine whether they are truly ready for a deal — and, if not, what they can do to prepare.

 This is done not only via an assessment and of your work — and we can also work with you to assess and develop your music and project ongoing — but also via our SMASHED HITS™ Methodology Masterclasses, which reveal songwriting formulas for both music and lyrics as well as production secrets, which are proven to work in #1 songs and other hits on the recent Billboard® Hot 100 charts.

-If you really want to know how to get signed by a record label, hopefully these tips have given you a general idea — and we can give you more specific insights, if you’d like to get in touch.
+If you really want to know how to attract record labels looking to sign artists, hopefully these tips have given you a general idea — and we can give you more specific insights, if you’d like to get in touch.

 Let’s see what level you’re operating at.
 If we feel you’re ready, we’ll do our best to get your music heard by the right A&Rs.
 (We do not charge anything to simply listen to music or forward our best selections to our major A&R contacts, by the way.)

-In the event we hear possible areas of advancement that can increase your chances at getting a record deal — and you agree that you can advance in this area — we may suggest the possibility to assist you with development, while guiding you regarding how to get signed by a record label, to help you bring your A-Game and hopefully reach that finish line.
+In the event we hear possible areas of advancement that can increase your chances at getting a record deal — and you agree that you can advance in this area — we may suggest the possibility to assist you with development, while guiding you regarding convincing A&Rs at labels looking to sign artists, to help you bring your A-Game and hopefully reach that finish line.

 Schedule a Free Music Review now and let us help you Level Up Your Music Game.
 We look forward to hearing from you.